Pearl Sherrod

-Pearl T. Sherrod (1896 – year of death unknown), born Pearl T. Barnett, was an African American activist known for her advocacy for Black and Asian solidarity during the 1930s.
+Pearl T. Sherrod (born Pearl T. Barnett; 1896 – year of death unknown), was an African American activist known for her advocacy for Black and Asian solidarity during the 1930s.
 Her involvement in Detroit-based organizations such as Nation of Islam (NOI) and The Development of our Own (TDOO) shaped her interest in promoting Black internationalist feminism through social justice work.
 She served as a leader of TDOO and was a journalist for the Detroit Tribune, advocating for civil rights, challenging racial inequality, and providing a voice for marginalized communities.
 Sherrod's landmark address at the 1937 Pan-Pacific Women’s Association conference highlighted racial violence in the United States and called for global Afro-Asian alliances against oppression.

 Early life

 Born in 1896 in Alabama, Pearl T. Barnett spent the majority of her adolescence in West Virginia.
 While records are scarce, it appears Sherrod only attended school through the fourth grade.
 She married James Sherrod, a man from Georgia, at the age of 15.
 The couple had three children: Vernell Sarah Sherrod, born in 1910; Emerson Sherrod, born in 1913; and Jimmilee Sherrod, born in 1914.
 Based on census records, Sherrod worked as a laundress during the 1920s in Clarksburg, Virginia.
-Sherrod and two of her children moved to Detroit, Michigan, between the years of1927 and 1929.
+Sherrod and two of her children moved to Detroit, Michigan, between the years of 1927 and 1929.
 Their move coincided with the Great Migration, in which Black families moved to the North and Midwest in search of better job opportunities.
 In Detroit, Sherrod continued her career as a laundress.
 By the late 1920s, Sherrod and her husband separated, and she became a single parent, taking full custody of her two sons.

 Clipping of Detroit's Tribune Independent newspaper featuring Pearl T. Sherrod and Satokata Takahashi's marriage.

 Sherrod’s experiences while living in Detroit played a pivotal role in the formation of her interest in Black internationalist feminism and activism.
 In the 1930s, she became involved with the Nation of Islam (NOI) when its founder, Wallace D. Fard, began spreading his teachings in the Black community of Detroit.
 Fard encouraged a unique form of Islam and urged followers to reject the traditional classifications of race, an idea that later influenced Sherrod’s beliefs on the necessity of racial unity in the third world.
 Sherrod joined the NOI because she believed the organization could improve her and her family’s social conditions.
 After the NOI was taken over by Elijah Muhammad, who took more patriarchal stances on organizational leadership, Sherrod left the group.

 On February 24, 1934, Sherrod remarried to Satokata Takahashi, a Japanese immigrant.
 Takahashi was an activist who worked in Black communities to further Afro-Asian solidarity.
 Their interracial marriage has been speculated to be partly political to give Takahashi’s activist career increased reputability.